Charles C. Igel

 -

+The balance between production and performance is critical.
 A big part of the listening experience is having another human tell a compelling story.
 The variation in tone, emotion, and pacing, and even the occasional imperfection, is what engages the listener.

 -